KonSprin/The-Shortest-Paths/README.md

  3. Visualizing graphs along with every path
  4. Create ML that would find those paths

-## TODO
- 1. generation
-    - ~~save it to file~~
- 2. analising
-    - load graph
-    - prepare it for finding path - maybe in generation
-    - find all the paths

 ## Resources
 1. Science
     - [Routing Algorithm Based on Ant Colony](https://ieeexplore.ieee.org/abstract/document/7862755)